 State Law Chapter 97, which established a property tax levy cap, was enacted in 2011.
-Levy growth is limited to the lesser of two percent or the annual increase in CPI.
-State regulated collective bargaining agreements and pension costs are rising faster than two percent so the District anticipates budget constraints for the foreseeable future unless meaningful mandate relief is provided by the State.
-In addition, the voters on February 10, 2015 approved a Full Day Kindergarten and Enrollment Management project which will incur incremental capital and operating expenses to support the project.
+Levy growth, which accounts for 62% of total district revenues, is limited to the lesser of two percent or the annual increase in CPI.
+State regulated collective bargaining agreements and pension costs are rising faster than two percent so the District anticipates budget constraints for the foreseeable future since there has been no meaningful mandate relief by the state.
+In addition, the voters approved a transition to Full Day Kindergarten and a district reconfiguration to become effective for the 2017-18 school year.
+This major initiative will incur incremental operating expenses to be recognized in the 2017-18 budget.